Skip to content

 On the Tasting Mat:

-• RD1 Sister Cities Whiskey: A blend of five-year-old bourbon (70% corn, 21% rye, 9% malted barley, finished with French oak necklaces), seven-year-old bourbon (75/13/12 mash bill), and eight-year-old rye (51% rye, 37% corn, 12% barley), finished with lightly toasted Mizunara staves.
-Bottled at 102 proof, SRP $69.99.
-Dark plum, milk chocolate, tart cherry, and a dry sandalwood spice define the experience.
-Available at the RD1 tasting room in Lexington, KY.
-(00:08:00)
+• RD1 Spirits Sister Cities Whiskey: A blended American whiskey crafted in Lexington, Kentucky, combining five-year-old bourbon (70% corn, 21% rye, 9% malted barley, finished in French oak necklaces), seven-year-old bourbon (75% corn, 13% rye, 12% malted barley), and an eight-year-old rye (51% rye, 37% corn, 12% barley), with lightly toasted Mizunara oak staves added to the final blend.
+Bottled at 102 proof with an SRP of $69.99.
+The nose offers dark plum, tart cherry, milk chocolate, and a hint of citrus brightness.
+The palate delivers spice-forward complexity with sandalwood-like dry wood depth alongside light chocolate and tart fruit.
+(00:08:09)

 Full Transcript